NijiDigital/gyro/CONTRIBUTING.md

 ### Liquid & filters used in gyro

-`gyro` uses Liquid 3.0, because Liquid 4.0 requires ruby 2.0 which was not installed by default until macOS High Sierra (previous versions of macOS had ruby 1.8 installed by default) — and we didn't want to impose that requirement of ruby 2.0 to use `gyro`.
+`gyro` uses [Liquid](https://github.com/Shopify/liquid) 3.0, because Liquid 4.0 requires ruby 2.1 which was not installed by default until macOS High Sierra (previous versions of macOS had ruby 2.0 installed by default) — and we didn't want to impose that requirement of ruby 2.1 to use `gyro`.

-> Once macOS High Sierra will be widespread enough, we'll probably migrate to Liquid 4.0, making `gyro` require ruby 2.0, but as of today that's not the case yet.
+> Once macOS High Sierra will be widespread enough, we'll probably migrate to Liquid 4.0, making `gyro` require ruby 2.1, but as of today that's not the case yet.

 However, we extended Liquid 3.0 inside gyro to patch it and add some filters (see below)